 In short, you may want to involve IT when combing through this section.
 Having said that, we’re here to help break down why one of the most important distinctions between CDPs and legacy databases is their distinct database architecture and how it impacts marketing.

-It is the underlying database structure of a customer data platform that will shape the agility, scale, and scope of your organization’s CDP initiative — and, in turn, how much return on investment you’re able to realize from the CDP in the near and long term.
+It’s the underlying database structure of a customer data platform that will shape the agility, scale, and scope of your brand’s CDP initiative.
+In turn, this will dictate how much return on investment you’re able to realize from the CDP in the near and long term.

 There are three types of distinct database architectures offered in CDPs today that businesses should investigate carefully before buying one.